-Dixon High's athletic director, who two months ago was , now faces an allegation that he made inappropriate sexual comments six months ago to a weightlifting class.
+Dixon High's athletic director, who two months ago was under fire for coaching decisions made at DHS , now faces an allegation that he made inappropriate sexual comments six months ago to a weightlifting class.

 A parent is raising questions about the incident now because, she said, she's not convinced the school took the incident seriously.
 Meanwhile, because of the privacy surrounding personnel matters, school district officials say they can't reveal the outcome of their investigation into the allegations or whether any disciplinary action was taken against Athletic Director Tom Crumpacker.